MoriyaBitton/Ex1_Image_Representations_and_Point_Operations/README.md

 ###### Ariel University, Israel || Semester B 2021

-The main purpose of this exercise is to get you acquainted with Python’s basic syntax and some of its image processing facilities.
+This exercise introduces you to Python's basic syntax and some of its image-processing features.

-This exercise covers:
+In this exercise, you will learn:

-• Loading grayscale and RGB image representations.
+* Loading grayscale and RGB image representations.

-• Displaying figures and images.
+* Displaying figures and images.

-• Transforming RGB color images back and forth from the YIQ color space.
+* Transform RGB color images back and forth from the YIQ color space.

-• Performing intensity transformations: histogram equalization.
+* Performing intensity transformations: histogram equalization.

-• Performing optimal quantization

-### have fun :)
+* Perform optimal quantization.